Elli0ttH0rne/3813ICT-Assessment/README.md

 ## How data was changed and how the angular components were updated
-To effectively manage and update the data within the application, I developed specific methods within the relevant services.
-These methods were responsible for modifying the stored data, ensuring that any changes were reflected throughout the application.

-Whenever a user action required data modification—such as updating user roles, adding a new group, or processing a request—these methods would first perform the necessary changes to the data stored in local storage.
-After updating the data, the methods would then trigger a refresh of the Angular components that display this data.
-This ensured that the user interface remained consistent with the current state of the data.
+Whenever a user action required data modification—such as updating user roles, adding a new group, or processing a request—these methods would first perform the necessary changes to the data stored in local storage or the database via API calls.
+After updating the data, the methods would then trigger a refresh of the Angular components to update the views.
+Additionally, real-time updates, such as new messages in the chat, were handled using Socket.IO to ensure seamless user experience without manual refreshes.